kaidez/kaidez.com/_drafts/2014-05-20-revlon-pro-brands.md

 Atom definitely "takes inspitation" from Sublime Text in terms custom configuration...many features that needed to be installed in Sublime as third-party packages are native in Atom.
 Whitespace removal, code-hinting/completion, spell-checking...all come pre-installed in Atom.

 This includes Git and GitHub integration, which is obvious when you consider Atom's creator.
-If your project is already Git-configured (i.e., if you've already done a full `git init` inside of it), the configs can communicate with Atom can manage lots of related tasks.
+If your project is already Git-configured (i.e., if you've already done a full `git init` inside of it and it it's been pushed to GitHub at last once), the configs can communicate with Atom and perform lots of Git-related tasks.

 Here are a few of the tasks...

-  * Atom can read a `.gitignore` file  and tell you which files are ignored by greying them out in your project tree.
+  * Atom can read a project's `.gitignore` file  and tell you which files are ignored by greying them out in your project tree.

   * Atom tells you what branch you're currently working on, telling you if changes need to be committed and/or pushed.